rangsimanketkaew/AWS-HPC/aws/configure-aws-parallel-cluster.md

 scaledown_idletime = 1
 ```

 > Note 1: the `config_new` undoubtedly works for my cluster, but it might not work for you.
-Therefore, you should check if the value of each configuration setting is suitable with your system. </br>
+Therefore, you should check if the value of each configuration parameter is suitable with your system. </br>
 > Note 2: Adapted from the original config file provided by [EDGE's user guide](http://usr.dial3343.org/en/master/chapters/setup/cloud.html#sec-cloud-parallel-cluster).

-3. You can now launch a new cluster using this new config file, like this:
+3. You can now launch a new cluster using this config_new file, for example:

 ```
 cd $HOME
 pcluster create NAME_OF_CLUSTER --config .parallelcluster/config_new
 ```

-This step can take 1 - 30 min, depending on configuration setting.
+This step can take 1 - 30 min depending on configuration parameters.

 ## More to read